Taxco Mexico: Things to Do, Where to Stay + What to Eat

 How to Get to the Cristo Rey

-To get to the Christ statue, you can choose to take a rather grueling (so I’ve heard) 2-hour hike up, hire a taxi, or catch a colectivo (shared minivan).
-To take a colectivo from the center, go to Plazuela de San Juan and look for one that says Casahuates or Cristo.
+To get to the Christ statue in Taxco, you can choose to take a rather grueling (so I’ve heard) 2-hour hike up, hire a taxi, or catch a combi (shared minivan).
+To take a combi, go to Plazuela de San Juan and look for one that says Casahuates or Cristo.

 11. Museo Casa Figueroa